-Noninvasive monitoring producing long-term datasets
+Noninvasive monitoring that produces long-term datasets

-Generating telehealth revenue
+Generating telehealth revenue and reducing readmissions

 Remote monitoring is now an essential part of healthcare.
 Outcomes-oriented care teams need new tools for:

 Making staff more efficient, including supporting telehealth teams